 - Reduced Oxygen content in the air

 A better way to remember these factors is to consider their purpose.
 Oxygen binding is higher in the lungs to encourage oxygen uptake.
-It is lower in the cells to encourage oxygen release to cells.
+It is lower in the capillaries to encourage oxygen release into the cells.
 In the lungs, there is a lower temperature due to outside air, lower carbon dioxide levels, and a more alkalotic environment due to the aforementioned loss of carbon dioxide.
 These factors all lead to increased oxygen uptake from the environment to the hemoglobin in the lungs.

 Ventilation is the process of physically moving air in and out of the lungs.
 It relies on a patent airway, the muscles associated with the thoracic cavity, and multiple systems that keep the microscopic air passages in the lungs clear of debris and obstructions.

 Inspiration, moving air into the lungs from the environment, is an active process.
-It requires the use of muscles, specifically the diaphragm, intercostals, trapezius, and muscles of the neck.
+It requires the use of muscles, specifically the diaphragm, intercostals, trapezius, and neck muscles.
 These muscles expand the chest cavity, lowering the pressure within the chest and pulling air into the lungs through the trachea like a vacuum.

 - Inhalation requires